richardwu/go-perfy/README.md

 This repository contains various benchmarks that compares the performance of various idioms in Go.

-When is a slice better than using a map for simple set membership (and not deletions)?
+When is using a slice better than using a `map` for sets and maps?
 What is the best way to map a slice of bytes to some value?
+Is it more efficient to do X or is it better to do Y?

 To run any benchmark, simply `cd` into the benchmark directory and run
 ```bash